-MAT 347Y: Groups, rings, and fields Homework #13 Due on Friday, March 6 at 10:10am in class
+MAT 347Y: Groups, rings, and fields Homework #16 Due on Friday, March 4

-1. Note: These questions appear in my notes in Section 3, but we skipped explaining them in class so as to include them here in the homework instead.
-You will want to use everything we did explain from Section 3, though.
+1. Note: These questions appear in the notes in Section 3, but we skipped explaining them in class so as to include them here in the homework instead.
+You will want to use everything we did explain from Section 3, though, especially Corollary 3.10.